A Novel by Nicola Trwst

 Prologue

 He’d pinned her to the soft earth.
 Caught her unawares.
-She squirmed, turning her head an inch by inch.
+She squirmed, turning her head inch by inch.
 Her hair, wedged beneath his hand, pulled at the roots.
 She bit into his fat wrist like a snapping turtle, tearing and holding until he rolled off.

 She sat up and sucked in a breath.
 Ah, sweet summer air.
 “You two bricks shy or what?
 That ain’t no way to treat a lady.
 Now, get me up.”

-He turned his head away.
+Baring his teeth, he turned away.
 “I’m sorry.”

 “You should be.”